nextflow-io/nextflow/docs/process.rst

 In the above code fragment the ``$db`` variable is replaced by the actual value defined somewhere in the pipeline script.

-.. warning:: Since Nextflow uses the same Bash syntax for variable substitutions in strings, you need to manage them carefully depending on whether you want to evaluate a *Nextflow* variable or a *Bash* variable.
+.. warning:: Since Nextflow uses the same Bash syntax for variable substitutions in strings, you must manage them carefully depending on whether you want to evaluate a *Nextflow* variable or a *Bash* variable.

 When you need to access a system environment variable in your script you have two options.
 The first choice is as